SayantiDey/agnets-with-adk/tech_assistant/README.md

 You should see the ADK Web UI for the Praxis- Tech Assistant.

 Test the agent by asking questions like:
+- `I want to build a central 'lakehouse' on GCP to consolidate data from various sources like CRM, IoT, web logs.
+How can I do that?`
 - `I wanto to build a mobile app that helps people reduce their daily screen time and improve digital wellness.
 Can you help brainstorm?`
 - `I want to check status of my support ticket.
 Ticket id -3`
 - `I am unable to strat my vm in GCP`